Tennent might just work for you when nothing else would:

 Where is Tennent located?

-Tennent does not own a campus.
-Instead, we partner with retreat centers in and around Colorado.
-For example, we often enjoy the hospitality of Quaker Ridge Camp and Conference Center in Woodland Park, CO, just west of Colorado Springs.
-(30150 Colorado 67, Woodland Park, CO 80863) The site of your residency may vary, but our priorities in choosing a location for each cohort remain the same: to find a comfortable, beautiful facility that can accommodate families not far off the beaten path, at an affordable price.
+Tennent partners with retreat centers in and around Woodland Park, Colorado.
+The site of your residency may vary, but our priorities in choosing a location for each cohort remain the same: to find a comfortable, beautiful facility that can accommodate families not far off the beaten path, at an affordable price.

 How does the calendar work?

-We operate according to a rolling calendar.
-It is our goal to begin one full-time cohort and one half-time cohort every school year, each with a unique start date.
-The length of term depends upon whether it is a full-time or half-time track, but both tracks include a ramp-up phase before the residency dedicated to reading and preparation, and a wind-down period after the residency for writing and reflection.
+We operate according to a rolling calendar, with new cohorts beginning all the time.
+Each cohort has a unique start date.
+Both full-time and part-time tracks include a ramp-up phase before the residency dedicated to reading and preparation, and a wind-down period after the residency for writing and reflection.

 When should I apply?